nextauthjs/next-auth/www/docs/configuration/providers.md

 |   clientSecret   |         Client Secret of the OAuth provider         |    No    |
 |      idToken     |  Set to `true` for services that use ID Tokens (e.g. OpenID)     |    No    |
 |      state     | Set to `false` for services that do not support `state` verfication |    No    |

+Note that `authorizationParams` can be a function taking a request body object, which includes additional parameters passed to [`signIn`](/getting-started/client#signin).
+This is used in the Google provider to optionally provide a login_hint that can pre-fill a user's email.

 :::note
 Feel free to open a PR for your custom configuration if you've created one for a provider that others may be interested in so we can add it to the list of built-in OAuth providers!